Queen of the Mist: Off-West End

 The musical was directed by Dominic O'Hanlon, with musical director Jordan Li-Smith and associate Connor Fogel, design by Tara Usher, costumer Lemington Ridley, sound design by Adrian Jeakins.
 The production was produced by Blake Klein for Pint of Wine Theatre Company.

 The cast was led by Trudi Camilleri (Annie Edson Taylor) and Will Arundell (Frank Russell) with Emily Juler (Jane), Emma Ralston (Carrie Nation), Tom Blackmore (Mike Taylor), Conor McFarlane (Man with his Hand Wrapped in a Handkerchief) and Andrew Carter (A New Manager).
 The band was conducted by Jordan Li-Smith, and consisted of Maude Wolstenholme (French horn), Connor Fogel (keyboard 1), Grace Buttler (Violin), Claire Shaw (woodwinds), Jack Cherry (bass), Ashley Jacobs (keyboard 2), and Hannah Thomas (cello).

-The production was nominated for two 2020 Off West End Awards, winning for ‘Best Musical Director’ (Jordan Li-Smith).
+The production was nominated for two 2020 Offies and received the Offie for ‘Best Musical Director’ - Jordan Li-Smith.

 The Original London Cast Recording is available to buy and stream.